wkrzywiec/wkrzywiec.github.io/content/posts/049_java-series-flatmap/index.md

 }
 ```

-This approach is much cleaner.
+This approach a way nicer than the previous one.
 Both Optionals - parent and child - are validated whether they hold a `null` value in a single expression.

 ## Summary